The answers to many questions people have about USM LAC may be found here. Simply click on the question to expand the answer.

 Students in programs based on this campus (except nursing students and those who are admitted as GO students) are assigned a faculty advisor during their first semester of matriculation.
 The Student Success Center will send you a letter to inform you of this in September or in January for spring semester matrics.
 Your faculty advisor will be available to assist you to select courses to meet degree requirements, plan your academic program, explore independent study options and internship opportunities, and to help you achieve your educational goals.
 We strongly encourage you to contact your faculty advisor shortly after she or he has been assigned to you.

 Student Success Advisors can work with you on an individual basis.
 Primary areas of assistance include: developing a career plan; help with resumes and cover letters; exploring internet resources; assessment inventories (Self-Directed Search, Strong Interest Inventory, and the Myers-Briggs Type Indicator,); and developing job search strategies using labor market information.
-Students can also do self-exploration using “CHOICES”, a computer-based career exploration program installed on computers in the Computer Lab, at no cost.
+Students can also do self-exploration using “CHOICES”, a computer-based career exploration program installed on computers at the College, at no cost.
 A collection of career related books and resources are available in the Library.
-For further information regarding career services see Mary Sylvain-Leonas in Student Services or call her at 753-6561, or email at firstname.lastname@example.org.
+For further information regarding career services see Janet Etzel in Student Services or call her at 753-6519, or email at email@example.com.

 If you are a veteran, you may be eligible for the Veterans Education Benefit Program.
 To determine your eligibility contact the VA Regional Office at 1-800-827-1000.
 USM’s Veterans Affairs Office cannot make the determination of your eligibility.
 Once you have determined your eligibility and then have questions about your benefits, Click here.
 Additional veteran’s services are available at the Veterans Center located at 29 Westminster Street, Lewiston, ME 04240.
 (783-5306).